Egyptian Museum in Cairo

 In 196 BC, the stone was made of granodiorite.
 It portrays a royal order to the priests by Ptolemy V. A decree was issued to exclude the priests from taxation and to free the public from the royal palace’s debts.
 Three separate scripts are carved into the stone: Hieroglyphs (top), Demotic (middle), and Greek (bottom).

-This magnificent Rosetta Stone, when the French linguist Jean François Champollion deciphered his Egyptian languages, is considered the key to our knowledge of the Ancient Egyptian language and history.
+This magnificent Rosetta Stone, when the French linguist Jean François Champollion deciphered his Egyptian languages, is considered the key to our knowledge of the ancient Egyptian language and history.

 Palette of Narmer: